itayperl/jisho-ojad/README.md

 ### Automatic

-Jisho-OJAD can be installed from [Chrome Web Store](https://chrome.google.com/webstore/detail/jisho-ojad/dpaojegkimhndjkkgiaookhckojbmakd).
+Chrome: Jisho-OJAD can be installed from [Chrome Web Store](https://chrome.google.com/webstore/detail/jisho-ojad/dpaojegkimhndjkkgiaookhckojbmakd).

+Firefox: Jisho-OJAD can be installed from the [Mozilla website](https://addons.mozilla.org/en-US/firefox/addon/jisho-ojad).

-### Manual
+### Manual - Chrome

 1. On this page, go to "Clone or download" -> "ZIP file" and unzip the downloaded file
 2. Browse to chrome://extensions